Commuter rail connecting outlying towns and cities to both Calgary and Edmonton.

-Viability of phases can be assesed on a continual basis, through a Stakeholder Committee/Transportation Authority that includes representatives of the communities served.
+Viability of phases can be assessed on a continual basis, through a Stakeholder Committee/Transportation Authority that includes representatives of the communities served.

-The proceeding phase will only be commenced when the preceeding phase has been established and is operational.
+The proceeding phase will only be commenced when the preceding phase has been established and is operational.

 Concrete Railroad Ties - Able to carry higher axle-weights and sustain higher speeds.
 Concrete ties have a longer service life and require less maintenance than timber.
 Initial costs are greater, and as they are heavier, a larger sized ballast is required to both support and hold in place the ties on the road bed.